windwill/pandemic_esg/README.md

 Script: pandemic_scrip_fullt.R that contains codes to perform data exploration, distribution fitting, correlation analysis, ESG simulations, etc. The script itself is documented.

 # Run Program
+The program can be easily run in R GUI by maintaing the same folder structure.
+The location of the input files can be updated in line 25 setwd.
+It is recommended the codes are run block by block so that interim results can be viewed and analyzed, if needed.